5 BR Ambedkar Books That Must Be On Your Reading List

 Dr Bhimrao Ramji Ambedkar, fondly known as Babasaheb, is one of the most towering figures in India’s history.
-Dr Ambedkar was known for fighting all his life for equality and rights of the marginalised sections of the society.
+Dr Ambedkar was known for fighting all his life for the equality and the rights of the marginalised sections of society.
 Not only did Dr B R Ambedkar transform the socio-political landscape in the struggle against British colonialism, but he was also a prolific writer who oversaw the drafting of the longest legal document in the world – the Indian Constitution.
-The socio-political and economic thought of Dr BR Ambedkar, especially his vociferous opposition to the caste system, can be understood through his numerous writings.

 Who were the Shudras?